-In the 1920’s, the Jewish community in Germany numbered close to half a million people, who were mostly professionals, in finance, and retail trade.
+In the 1920s, the Jewish community in Germany numbered close to half a million people.
+They were made up mostly of professionals in finance and retail trade.
 German Jewry thrived within the general culture of the Weimar Republic.
-As an influx of approximately 70,000 East European Jews flocked to Germany to escape political oppression and violent anti-Semitism, Berlin soon became the center for Hebrew culture, reaching its peak from 1920 to 1924.
+As an influx of approximately 70,000 East European Jews flocked to Germany to escape political oppression and violent anti-Semitism, Berlin soon became the center for Hebrew culture, reaching its peak between 1920 to 1924.
 It had become a safe haven for Hebrew and Yiddish speaking intellectuals, mostly Russian Hebrew writers.
 Although some Jews emigrated during this time, mostly to America or Palestine, many more did so after the rise of Nazism in 1933.
 Unfortunately, the majority of Jews remained in Germany, with catastrophic results.

-During this inter-war period, many Jews assimilated, and therefore distinguished themselves from their observant Eastern European counterparts.
-However, there remained a strong element of observant Jews who stubbornly held fast to their halachic convictions.
-They were guided by the ideological followers of Rabbi Samson Raphael Hirsch of Frankfurt, and of Rabbi Ezriel Hildesheimer and Rabbi E. Munk of Berlin.
-There were also many other smaller kehillos with outstanding rabbis throughout Germany that were strictly observant, who fought the Reform movement.
-There was one yeshiva open for post-high school boys in Frankfurt at this time, and two teachers’ seminaries open in Wurzburg and Berlin.
-Most German yeshiva boys went to Lithuania to learn, in the Mir, Telz, Ponovitz, and Slabodka, among other places.
+During this inter-war period, many German Jews assimilated, thereby distinguishing themselves from their observant Eastern European brethren.
+However, there remained a strong element of observant Jews who firmly held fast to their halachic convictions.
+They were guided by the ideological followers of Rabbi Samson Raphael Hirsch of Frankfurt, Rabbi Ezriel Hildesheimer and Rabbi E. Munk of Berlin.
+There were also many other smaller kehillos with outstanding rabbis throughout Germany that were strictly observant who fought the Reform movement.
+There was one yeshiva for post-high school boys in Frankfurt at this time, and two teachers’ seminaries in Wurzburg and Berlin.
+Most German yeshiva boys went to Lithuania to learn – in the Mir, Telz, Ponovezh, and Slabodka, among other places.

-The annual Passover Directory, including Star-K’s Comprehensive Information and Product Guide and Rabbi Gershon Bess’ Passover Medicines and Cosmetics list, is written in the same spirit that these German publications were written eighty years ago.
-Following the guidelines set forth in our Pesach guide, may we all merit to celebrate a chag kasher v’somayach, and the coming of Moshiach in the final redemption, speedily in our days!
+STAR-K’s annual Pesach Guide, including Rav Gershon Bess’ Passover Medicines and Cosmetics listing, is written in the same spirit as these German publications were written almost one hundred years ago.
+Following the guidelines set forth in our Pesach Guide, may we all merit to celebrate a chag kosher vesamei’ach, and the coming of Mashiach in the final redemption, speedily in our days!

 The following are various statements (translated) from the 1927 and 1928 German Pesach lists: